 Let’s start with how to join the c2c squares.

-I don’t have a tutorial of my own for how to join c2c tiles, but I think this is a skill you must learn if you want to get into c2c crochet.
+I don’t have a tutorial of my own on how to join c2c tiles, but I think this is a skill you must learn if you want to get into c2c crochet.
 So, below, I have compiled a list of tutorials from talented designers, to show you different techniques on how to join c2c crochet squares.

 You can join as you go, sew them together, or crochet borders between your squares.
 Choose the technique that suits you best from the list below.